MonsterZelek/a/Troubleshooting.md

 If you can't find the COM port, read [Finding COM Port](#finding-com-port) first.
 Maybe you need to [install the drivers](#drivers).
 Also be sure you use a USB data cable!
 Sometimes it also helps to restart Arduino or your computer, changing the cable or USB port.
+It was also reported that the Windows-Insider-Program can make problems with the cp2102 drivers.

 If everything else fails, try reflashing the deauther.
 See [Removing Deauther](#removing-deauther) and then flash it again (we recommend esptool.py).